Hirschstetten: Features

 Badeteich Hirschstetten is a 127,000 m² lake in Hirschstetten, near the gardens.
 The lake includes a children's playground, a dog park, and a dedicated dog bathing area.

 The historic center of the town is a protected zone.
 Schloss Hirschstetten, a Baroque castle built in the 18th century, was destroyed in an American bombing raid in 1945.
 It was later replaced by Pfarrkirche Hirschstetten, the town's parish church.

-Hirschstetten is served by multiple bus lines, as well as tram line 26.
-The upcoming tram 27 will pass through Hirschstetten, connecting Seestadt to Strebersdorf in northern Floridsdorf.
+Hirschstetten is served by multiple bus lines, as well as tram lines 26 and 27, which pass through Hirschstetten, connecting Seestadt to Strebersdorf in northern Floridsdorf.
 The A23 Autobahn, known as the Südosttangente, enters Hirschstetten from the west before turning into the S2 Schnellstraße (expressway).